 Are EVs as safe to drive as other vehicles?

 According to the results of crash testing conducted for all cars and vans, yes.
-EVs have to adhere to the same safety regulations as conventional vehicles (note however that quadricycles are NOT covered by the same testing regimes).
-For example, the Mitsubishi Outlander PHEV, Nissan Leaf, Renault Zoe and Tesla Model S – four of the UK’s five best selling plug-in vehicles – have a 5 star Euro NCAP safety rating as do most new conventional cars.
+EVs have to adhere to the same safety regulations as conventional vehicles – note however that quadricycles like the Renault Twizy are not covered by the same testing regimes.

 However, it should be said that there have been a small number of fires from lithium batteries, most notably involving the Tesla Model S in the United States.
 However, Tesla has published in-depth data to show that the incidences of fires is no greater than for conventional cars (which may be reported less frequently).